arc-bphc/arc-iot/arc-iot.md

 The robot must search for an RFID tag in the Arena.
 This must be scanned by the robot.
 On scanning, the server will return a series of numbers which correspond to an instruction.

-There can be three types of instructions for the bombs:
+There can be three types of instructions for the bombs.
+The instructions are provided are just a simple sequence of numbers.

+Examples of these instructions are given below:

-1. **X** - The bomb numbered 'X' is defused and can be moved to the quarantine area.
+1. One Digit Instruction - e.g. **1** - The bomb numbered '1' is defused and can be moved to the quarantine area.
-2. **X X** - The bomb numbered 'X' can be moved even after another tag is scanned consecutively.
+2. Two Digit Instruction - e.g. **4 4** - The bomb numbered '4' can be moved even **after** another tag is scanned consecutively.
-3. **A X Y...Z** - The bomb numbered 'A' can only be defused once the bombs numbered 'X', 'Y' till 'Z' are defused.
-Once the pre-requisite bombs are defused, 'A' can be moved to the quarantine area.
-An example is that an instruction '5 9 2 3' means that bombs 9, 2, and 3 must all be defused and quarantined before 5 can be quarantined.
+3. N-Digit Instruction - e.g. **5 2 7 3 6** - The bomb numbered '5' can only be defused once the bombs numbered '2', '7', '3', and '6' are defused and quarantined.
+'2', '3', '7', and '6' can be defused and quarantined in any order.
+Once the pre-requisite bombs are defused, '5' can be moved to the quarantine area.

 Type-1 bombs **must** be quarantined right after defusing them.
 If another RFID tag is scanned before defusing it, the bomb's state will reset (i.e., it must be defused again) and a penalty will be imposed.